Conor Gallagher told of Chelsea squad role under Enzo Maresca with his future in balance after Atletico Madrid agreement

 His seven assists ranked him second among Chelsea players.
 He was also second for chances created, while topping the club metrics for winning possession.

-Chelsea accepted a larger bid from Aston Villa for Gallagher this summer but he decided to reject a move to Villa Park and stay at Stamford Bridge
+Chelsea accepted a larger bid from Aston Villa for Gallagher this summer but he decided to reject a move to Villa Park and stay at Stamford Bridge.
+Spurs remain interested in Gallagher.

 Chelsea would prefer to sell him to a club abroad rather than a Premier League rival.